Avelia Horizon: Specifications

-The TGV M will be the first high speed train in SNCF service to have complete digital connectivity, provisioned via an optimised onboard internet network that is reportedly capable of integrating future innovations.
+The TGV M will be the first high-speed train in SNCF Voyageurs service to have complete digital connectivity, provisioned via an optimised onboard internet network that is reportedly capable of integrating future innovations.
 Amongst other benefits, this shall facilitate on-board WiFi provision along with real-time passenger information displays throughout the train.
 An intelligently-managed air conditioning system provides precision climate control for greater comfort; airflow is managed via a series of ceiling vents.
-Via a series of rotating and lifting platforms, passengers with mobility impairments are capable of independent movement through the coaches.
-SNCF has stated that every area of the train will be designed with accessibility in mind for all travellers, including fully independent boarding.
+It has a dual level bar car (car 4), named Le Bistro, with self-service fridges, coffee machines and microwaves on the lower level and seating for 28 passengers on the upper level, though this area is not accessible.